 Credit card referral bonuses are typically reserved for personal cards, not business credit cards.
-For example, you can earn up to 50,000 bonus miles (10,000 miles per referral, up to five) annually by referring people to select United MileagePlus® credit cards per calendar year.
+For example, you can earn a generous bonus by referring up to five people to select United MileagePlus® credit cards per calendar year.
 Visit the Chase Refer-a-Friend portal to see which cards are eligible for referral links.

-The United Business Card has a $0 intro annual fee for the first year.
-After the first year, the card has a $99 annual fee.
-You can maximize the card’s value by hitting spending requirements to earn the big sign-up bonus and taking advantage of no extra fees the first year.
+The United Business Card has a $99 annual fee.
+You can maximize the card’s value by hitting spending requirements to earn the full 150,000-mile sign-up bonus.
 After that, determine if the card provides enough perks to justify the $99 annual fee.

 United Business Card APR

 The United Business Card currently has no introductory 0% APR offer.
 The card has a variable APR based on creditworthiness.
 APRs fluctuate throughout the year as card issuers adjust rates to the market.
 A balance transfer credit card is a better option if you want to transfer existing credit card balances and pay them off over time.

 Credit card issuers typically don’t publicly disclose credit score requirements to qualify for specific cards.
 The United Business Card is designed for people with good to excellent credit scores (670-850).

 It’s good practice to stay on top of your current credit scores, especially before applying for a new credit card.
 You can check and monitor your credit scores for free with the three major credit bureaus.
 If your credit score needs some help, Experian Boost™ is a popular service that can help boost your credit score.